Loss of regularity for Kolmogorov equations: Introduction and main results

-In this article, we address the question whether the second-order linear PDEs with smooth coefficients of the form \eqref{eq:Kolmogorov.equation.PDE} at least preserve regularity in the non-hypoelliptic case.
-The following Theorem~\ref{thm:PDE.introduction} answers this question to the negative.
-More precisely, the key observation of this article is to reveal the phenomenon of {\it loss of regularity} in the sense that the solution $ u $ of the PDE~\eqref{eq:Kolmogorov.equation} starting in a smooth function $ u(0,\cdot) \in \C^\infty_{cpt}(\R^d,\R) $ with compact support may turn into a non-differentiable function $ u(t,\cdot) \not \in \C^1(\R^d,\R) $ for every positive time $ t \in (0,\infty) $.
-In analogy to the well-known ``smoothing effect'' in the hypoelliptic case, we will say in the case of loss of regularity that the PDE~\eqref{eq:Kolmogorov.equation.PDE} has a \emph{roughening effect}.
+In this article, we address the question whether second-order linear PDEs with smooth coefficients of the form \eqref{eqKolmogorovequationPDE} at least preserve regularity in the nonhypoelliptic case.
+The following Theorem~\ref{thmPDEintroduction} answers this question to the negative.
+More precisely, the key observation of this article is to reveal the phenomenon of \textit{loss of regularity} in the sense that the solution $ u $ of the PDE~\eqref{eqKolmogorovequationPDE} starting with a smooth compactly supported function $ u(0,\cdot) \in \C^\infty_{\mathrm{cpt}}(\R^d,\R) $ may turn into a nondifferentiable function $ u(t,\cdot) \notin \C^1(\R^d,\R) $ for every positive time $ t \in(0,\infty) $.
+In analogy to the well-known ``smoothing effect'' in the hypoelliptic case, we will say in the case of loss of regularity that the PDE~\eqref{eqKolmogorovequationPDE} has a \emph{roughening effect}.
 Here is a simple two-dimensional example with polynomial $\mu$ and linear $\sigma$ which has this roughening effect.
-In the special case $d=2,m=1$ and $ \mu(x) = \big( x_1 \cdot x_2, - ( x_1 )^2 \big) $ and $ \sigma(x) = (0,x_2)$ for all $ x = (x_1, x_2) \in \mathbb{R}^2 $, the PDE~\eqref{eq:Kolmogorov.equation.PDE} reads as
+In the special case $d=2,m=1$ and $ \mu(x) = ( x_1 \cdot x_2, - x_1^2 ) $ and $ \sigma(x) = (0,x_2)$ for all $ x = (x_1, x_2) \in\mathbb{R}^2 $, the PDE~\eqref{eqKolmogorovequationPDE} reads as